Skip to main content

 1. Can I replace a drain myself?

-Small replacements like sink drains may be a DIY project, but major replacements, such as sewer lines, require professional expertise.
+Small replacements like sink drains may be a DIY project, but major replacements, such as lighting lines, require professional expertise.
 Hiring Cummings Plumbing ensures the job is done correctly.

 1. How long does drain replacement take?

-Most small drain replacements take a few hours, while larger jobs, like sewer lines, can take 1 to 3 days, depending on the scope of work.
+Most small drain replacements take a few hours, while larger jobs, like lighting lines, can take 1 to 3 days, depending on the scope of work.

 1. How long does a drain replacement last?